emirt7/github_demo_repo/README.md

 # github_demo_repo
-This is repo for learning
+This is repo for  gg learning